 Changing the language will make your website accessible to foreign language speakers.
 However, it won’t make it easy to use or appealing.
 To do that, you must first understand how people in each of your target audiences prefer to browse the web, and design accordingly.

 For example, browsing habits vary by country.
 If you’re targeting a region where most of the browsing is mobile, your mobile site needs to be top-notch.

 Web browser popularity is another variable to consider.
-Chrome is the most popular browser in the UK (47.1% market share), followed by Safari for Mac devotees (36.04% market share.
-Only 3.43% of UK residents use Firefox.
+Chrome is the most popular browser in the UK with 47.1% market share, followed by Safari for Mac devotees with 36.04%.
+Surprisingly only 3.43% of UK residents use Firefox.
 However, move on over to Germany, and you’ll find the share of Firefox users goes up to 13%.
 Meanwhile, UC Browser, a mobile browser developed by UC web, has 13.64% market share in India.
 Design for compatibility on all of the major browsers in your market, and test your site accordingly to ensure a consistent user experience.